-"Excluded Properties" means the three properties in which Messrs.
-Zuckerman and/or Linde hold ownership interests but are not being contributed to the Company as part of the Formation Transactions.
+"Excluded Property" means the property in which Messrs.
+Zuckerman and Linde hold ownership interests but which is not being contributed to the Company as part of the Formation Transactions.

 "FIRPTA" means the Foreign Investment in Real Property Tax Act of 1980, as amended.